By Alicia Wozniak

 Editor: Dana Gornall

 Woz can be found on Twitter (though she still doesn't really get it), Instagram and on her blog.
-She can also be found teaching Zumba a few times per week and as often as possible going to yoga, giving up complete control to her teachers.
+She can also be found teaching STRONG by Zumba a few times per week and as often as possible going to yoga, giving up complete control to her teachers.